JuanSync7/Project_Chimera/INTERACTIVITY_GUIDE.md

 *   **`useEffect`**: For fetching data on component mount if it's client-side only.
 *   **`useState`**: To store the fetched data and manage loading/error states.
 *   **Server Components with Client Component Consumers**: For Next.js App Router, data fetching is often done in Server Components and passed as props to Client Components, or Client Components can use `React.use()` with async functions/promises for data fetching if needed during rendering.
+*   **Genkit Flows**: For AI-related data fetching or generation, Genkit flows defined in `src/ai/flows/` would be called from Server Actions or client-side `useEffect` hooks, depending on the use case.

 This guide covers the primary client-side interactive elements in Project Chimera.
 Understanding these patterns will help in maintaining and extending the application's dynamic features.